esteban71/Clinic_Management/README.md

 3. **Access the Application:**
    Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the frontend of the application.

+   Note: Please wait 2 to 3 minutes before connecting to the site to ensure all services are fully initialized.

 4. **Login Credentials**: